Super-resolution microscopy: Photon tunneling microscopy (PTM)

+Phase-shifted PTM aka Phase-shifted Evanescent field Microscopy (PEM)

+In further development of this work in 1996, John M. Guerra showed that super-resolved lateral topography even higher than is achieved with PTM is attained by phase-shifting the evanescent field.
+In propagating light, planes of equal phase are parallel to planes of equal amplitude, such that phase-shifting produces sub-wavelength super-resolution along the vertical axis, such as achieved with interferometers produced by WYKO and ZYGO for measurement of optical surfaces.
+However, the evanescent field is inhomogeneous in that the planes of equal amplitude are parallel to the sample surface (thus the high vertical resolution in PTM), while the planes of equal phase are perpendicular to them and to the surface.
+Shifting the phase therefore now can produce sub-wavelength super-resolution in the lateral axis that is even higher than that of PTM.
+While there are many ways to initiate this phase shift, as taught by Guerra in several U.S. patents assigned to the Polaroid Corporation, the first demonstration employed a Meadowlark Optics phase retarder and polarizer combination.
+Subtracting consecutive images for which the phase was shifted by a small value produced resolution Licenses to this technology were procured by Dyer Energy Systems, Calimetrics Inc., and Nanoptek Corp. for use of this super-resolution technique in optical data storage and microscopy.
+In 2001, with Dmitri Vezenov, Guerra published a fully-resolved image of 200nm spheres, close-packed hexagonally, while illuminated with 650nm light, for a resolution of 0.3 lambda.
+While impressive, potential resolution can be much higher, as it is limited only by the magnitude of the phase-shift.

 Local enhancement / ANSOM / optical nano-antennas

 Apertureless near-field scanning optical microscopy (ANSOM), also known as scattering-type scanning near-field optical microscopy (s-SNOM), achieves super-resolution imaging through the local enhancement of the optical field near a sharp tip, often made of metal.
 In ANSOM, a metallic or dielectric probe interacts with incident light, creating a confined and enhanced electromagnetic field at the apex of the tip due to localized surface plasmon resonance.

 Optical nano-antennas can further improve resolution by acting as resonators that concentrate light into nanoscale volumes, enhancing local field strength and sensitivity.
 These nano-antennas are engineered to resonate at specific optical frequencies and are used both in illumination and detection modes to achieve spatial resolutions well below the diffraction limit.